Shotix/nextjs-with-auth/README.md

 # NextJS / React Starter Project

 This project serves as a basic starter template for a NextJS / React application that includes login and register functionality.
-It is designed to work seamlessly with the backend project named `springboot-with-auth`.
+It is designed to work seamlessly with my backend project named [springboot-with-auth](https://github.com/Shotix/springboot-with-auth).

 ## Features

 - **NextJS**: A React framework for server-side rendering and static site generation.
 - **React**: A JavaScript library for building user interfaces.
 - **Authentication**: Login and register functionality integrated with the backend.
-- **Seamless Integration**: Designed to work with the `springboot-with-auth` backend project.
+- **Seamless Integration**: Designed to work with my [springboot-with-auth](https://github.com/Shotix/springboot-with-auth) project

 ## Getting Started